-This guide is designed to help those who either are new to two-way radio systems, or are looking to upgrade your existing two way radio system.
+This guide to buying two way radios is designed to help those who either are new to two-way radio systems, or are looking to upgrade your existing two way radio system.

 First of all lets look at some of the common terminology that you will come across, when researching two way radio in 2019.